Trinity

 (The PEASANT ties up the last remaining bundle of wheat and says: “There is no god but God and Muhammad is His Prophet.”
 Then he stands still in prayer.

 His WIFE comes, carrying a knotted bundle.
 Behind her, his small eyes peeking around her, is their CHILD.
 They stop.
-The CHILD tries to rush to his father but the mother grabs him.
+The CHILD tries to rush to PEASANT, but the WIFE grabs him.
 The CHILD squeals and laughs.
-The mother tries fretfully to quiet him.
-Finally the father finishes praying, and as he utters the words “There is no god but God,” the CHILD throws himself at him with all his might, and they both squeal in happiness.
-The mother stands off to the side and smiles at them.
+The WIFE tries fretfully to quiet him.
+Finally the PEASANT finishes praying and as he utters the words “There is no god but God,” the CHILD throws himself at him with all his might, and they both squeal in happiness.
+The WIFE stands off to the side and smiles at them.
 Then she leaves them to their own devices, unties the bundle, spreads the cloth on the ground, and sets out flatbread and some kind of gruel in a ceramic bowl.
 Everyone sits.
 It is growing dark.)

 WIFE: They say Mahmud-bek burned down a whole village this day.
 They say he was killed.
 May God save him.